 Muted, spacious and very comfy bedrooms are scattered across the main building - a 700-year-old farmhouse - and its outhouses, linked by scrunching gravel paths and privet hedges.
 Family suites offer separate kids' rooms (many bunk-bedded), plus a 5-star selection of books and DVDs.
 With 200 (unfailingly cheery) staff and 2 (Merc-filled) car parks, it's a little larger and pricier than some of our Cotswold boltholes, but worth every penny.

 - For us: sitting in the outdoor hot tub, champagne in hand, while our son did (supervised) den building in the woods

 - For our neighbours: moonlit strolls in the grounds, and spoiling breakfasts in goosedown beds next morning

-- For others, the activities: horse-riding, electric bikes and clay-pigeon shooting (some need advance booking)
+- For others, the activities: tennis, electric bikes and clay-pigeon shooting (some need advance booking)

 - We enjoyed the smiley-but-never-smarmy service

 - When we first reviewed we found our dinner at the Gumstool a little disappointing, however, when we revisited in 2018 we had an excellent meal at the Conservatory

 - On arrival, the signposted gravel driveways can make it feel larger than it is